Getting to Château-Arnoux

 The best part of this tedious process was when the automated face recognition device did not think that I matched the frighteningly ugly photo in my passport and I had to go and be recognised by a human.

-Many uncomfortable hours later we emerged at Charles de Gaulle airport, took the train into the Gare du Nord and then strolled down the Boulevard Magenta to the Gare de Lyon.
+Many tedious and uncomfortable hours later we emerged at Charles de Gaulle airport, took the train into the Gare du Nord and then strolled down the Boulevard Magenta to the Gare de Lyon.

-This has been our habit for several years when arriving in Paris, but this time it was so cold that we had to go indoors for our traditional breakfast of coffee and croissants.
+This has been our habit for several years when arriving in Paris, but this time the air was so freezing that we had to go indoors for our traditional breakfast of coffee and croissants.

-At the Gare de Lyon, we had plenty of time, so we settled down for an hour’s wait.
-Keith wandered over to the platform from which our train was going to leave and showed our tickets to an official at the gate.
+At the Gare de Lyon, we had plenty of time, so we bought a couple of “sandwichs” – long filled baguettes – and settled down for an hour’s wait.
+Keith wandered over to the platform from which our train was supposed to leave and showed our tickets to an official at the gate, just to check.
+This was a mistake, setting the pattern for the rest of the trip.
+Luckily we did not know this.

-There was a train already on the platform and the official, looking at our ticket, was horrified, saying that we needed to board immediately, as it was on the point of leaving.
-We sprinted along to our carriage and flung ourselves on just before it glided away.
+There was a train already in the platform and the official, looking at our tickets, was horrified, saying that we needed to board immediately, as it was on the point of leaving.
+Panic-stricken, we sprinted along to our carriage and flung ourselves inside, whereupon it immediately glided away.
+We had no time to wonder why the departure had been advanced by an hour.

-He added that it was fully booked and there were no spare seats, so we had to go to the buffet car and perch on bar stools for the next three hours until we got to Marseille.
-At least the destination was correct!
+He then told us that this train was fully booked and that there were no spare seats, so we had to go to the buffet car and perch awkwardly on bar stools for the next three hours until we got to Marseille.
+If possible it was even more uncomfortable than the plane.

-As soon as we set off it began to rain, at first gently and then harder, but we eventually got there and saw the cheerful lights of the brasserie which we knew was across the street from the hotel that we had booked into.
+As soon as we set off it began to rain, at first gently and then harder, but we eventually got there and saw the cheerful lights of the brasserie, which we knew was just across the street from the hotel that we had booked into.

 The hotel itself was not the gracious establishment that we had imagined.
-It was mean-looking, dark and empty, and the door was locked.
+It was dilapidated, dark and deserted.
+There was a phone number pinned on the door but our phones did not work in France.

 The owner of the brasserie kindly rang the elderly hotelier, who shuffled out from some back street without a word of apology and let us in.
 We were the only inhabitants of the place that night.